-During the history of the Harry F. Byrd, Jr. School of Business, students, faculty, and alumni have distinguished themselves academically and professionally.
+During the history of the Shenandoah University School of Business, students, faculty, and alumni have distinguished themselves academically and professionally.
 While we are very pleased with what they accomplished, we are not satisfied.
 More is to be done, and we are totally committed to building an outstanding academic program as well as high quality, technologically enhanced physical facilities.

 Halpin-Harrison Hall was designed with students in mind.
 Students deserve a pleasant, comfortable environment to attend class, study, interact and prepare homework assignments individually or in a group.
 Computer facilities, conference spaces, lounge areas, different classroom configurations, offices for private conversations and open spaces provide a learning environment that is exactly what our student body deserves.

 Faculty have classrooms that facilitate different styles of teaching and class sizes.
 Seminar rooms and an auditorium provide just the type of spaces for both intimate gatherings as well as for a larger congregation.
 Private offices are used for classroom preparations, research, collaboration, and conversation.
 Faculty have the pleasure of preparing the students of today to be the leaders of tomorrow.